-- Many Voices one Mind: A Pathway to Reconciliation: Welcome, Respect, Support and Act to fully Include Indigenous Peoples in the Federal Public Service.
-Final Report of the Interdepartmental Circles on Indigenous Representation, 4 December 2017 at 29. - Katie Wullert, Shannon Gilmartin & Caroline Simard, "The Mistake Companies Make When They Use Data to Plan Diversity Efforts," Harvard Business Review, 16 April 2019. - Advanced Information Technologies, Labor Law, and the New Working Class (Cambridge, MA: MIT Press, 2023) at 57. - Martha Minow, "Equality, Equity, and Algorithms: Learning from Justice Abella" (2023) 73:2 University of Toronto Law Journal [forthcoming].
+469 Many Voices one Mind: A Pathway to Reconciliation: Welcome, Respect, Support and Act to fully Include Indigenous Peoples in the Federal Public Service.
+Final Report of the Interdepartmental Circles on Indigenous Representation, (4 December 2017) at 31.
+See also the emerging collective bargaining initiative referenced in Chapter 5, and the call for an appropriately resourced Centre of Expertise for Indigenous Inclusion.
+471 Katie Wullert, Shannon Gilmartin & Caroline Simard, "The Mistake Companies Make When They Use Data to Plan Diversity Efforts," Harvard Business Review, 16 April 2019.

+472 Advanced Information Technologies, Labor Law, and the New Working Class (Cambridge, MA: MIT Press, 2023) at 57.

+473 Martha Minow, "Equality, Equity, and Algorithms: Learning from Justice Abella" (2023) 73:2 University of Toronto Law Journal [forthcoming].